In September 2014, ISIS

-A three-month old girl and an Ecuadorian tourist are killed when a driver swerves into a crowd at a light rail station in Jerusalem.
-The driver, Abdel Rahman al-Shaludi is shot and killed by police.
+A 3-month-old girl and an Ecuadorian tourist are killed when a driver swerves into a crowd at a light rail station in Jerusalem.
+The driver, Abdel Rahman al-Shaludi, is shot and killed by police.
 Israeli media reported he published militant writing on Facebook

 and supported Hamas, a fundamentalist Islamic